Virgil-YU/learning_note_python/README.md

 # learning_note_python
 python learning notes
 """
-this is my learning pragramme and i will update it everyday
+this is my learning programme

+and i will update it everyday

 """